Pilonidal disease

 Key facts

-- Pilonidal disease is an inflammatory skin condition that usually develops in the crease between your buttocks.
+- Pilonidal disease is a condition that causes small tunnels (sinuses) or lumps (cysts) to form in the crease between your buttocks.

-- If a pilonidal cyst becomes infected, it can cause a pilonidal abscess.
+- If a pilonidal cyst becomes infected, it can lead to a pilonidal abscess (a build-up of pus).

 What is pilonidal disease?

-Pilonidal disease causes a problem with your skin, usually in the crease between your buttocks.
+Pilonidal disease is a condition that affects your skin, usually in the crease between your buttocks.

 If you have pilonidal disease, you may have one or more of the following:

-- a pilonidal sinus (tracts or narrow tunnels in your skin)
+- a pilonidal sinus — narrow tunnels (tracts) under your skin

-The cysts or sinuses contain hair, and may become swollen or infected (an abscess).
+The sinuses or cysts contain hair and may become swollen or infected, which is called an abscess.

 What are the symptoms of pilonidal disease?

-If your pilonidal cyst is infected and becomes an abscess, it can be very painful.
-You may notice:
+If the pilonidal cyst is infected and turns into an abscess, it can be very painful.
+Other signs of infection include:

 - redness or swelling